jenkinsci/jenkins.rb/README.md

 Hudson
 ======

-Hudson seems to be a pretty cool CI server.
-Make it easy going for ruby, by bundling all the plugins you need to get a ruby build up and running like
+Hudson is a sweet CI server.
+Hudson.rb makes it super simple to run ruby builds by bundling all the ruby-centric plugins (ruby, rake, git, github) and wrapping them in a super simple executeable.

-* ruby
-* Rake
-* git
-* github

 Install
 =======